RetroDECK/ES-DE/INSTALL-DEV.md

 The approach is quite straightforward, ES-DE will look for any files inside a script directory that corresponds to the event that is triggered and will then execute all these files.

 We'll go through two examples:
-* Create a log file that will record the start and end time for each game we play, letting us see how much time we spend on retro-gaming
+* Creating a log file that will record the start and end time for each game we play, letting us see how much time we spend on retro-gaming
-* Change the system resolution when launching and returning from a game in order to run the emulator at a lower resolution than ES-DE
+* Changing the system resolution when launching and returning from a game in order to run the emulator at a lower resolution than ES-DE

-**Note:** The following examples are for Unix systems, but it works the same way in macOS (which is also Unix after all), and on Windows (although .bat batch files are then used instead of shell scripts and any spaces in the parameters are not escaped as is the case on Unix).
+**Note:** The following examples are for Unix systems, but it works the same way on macOS (which is also Unix after all), and on Windows (although .bat batch files are then used instead of shell scripts and any spaces in the parameters are not escaped as is the case on Unix).

 The events executed when a game starts and ends are called `game-start` and `game-end` respectively.
 Finding these event names is easily achieved by starting ES-DE with the `--debug` flag.
 If this is done, all attempts to execute custom event scripts will be logged to es_log.txt, including the event names.